-- Better Mortgage Review: Faster Approval for Comparable Rates
+- Better.com Review: Faster Approval for Comparable Rates

-- Where Can You Get a Mortgage With Better Mortgage?
+- Where Can You Get a Mortgage With Better.com?

-Better will ask for your stated income and will do a soft credit pull, completing the pre-approval process in just three minutes.
+Better.com will ask for your stated income and will do a soft credit pull, completing the pre-approval process in just three minutes.
 In contrast, this process could take days with a traditional lender.
 If you're pre-approved, you'll see a menu of loan products you may qualify for along with an estimate of your monthly payment and annual percentage rate (APR).
-You can access this information at any time rather than having to go to your loan officer if you missed any information.
-Still, there are loan officers available to provide support and answer any questions if necessary.
+Where other lenders would require you to schedule a call with their loan officers, Better.com's online interface lets you manage your application anytime.
+Better.com does have mortgage experts available for human support in case you need extra help.

-After processing your loan and securing funding, Better Mortgage then transfers your loan to a permanent servicer that handles the loan for the remaining term length.
+After processing your loan and securing funding, Better.com then transfers your loan to a permanent servicer that handles the loan for the remaining term length.
 This may lead to issues for you as a consumer, as your experience after the initial loan process will depend on those servicers.
-In addition, Better Mortgage is only offered in 13 states and the District of Columbia so far, which is limited compared to other online mortgage lenders including, Quicken Loans and SoFi.
-However, after securing $15 million in additional financing, Better Mortgage has been able to improve its lending process and offer competitive rates in more states.
+In addition, Better.com is only available in 30 states and the District of Columbia for now.
+However, we've seen Better.com expand its coverage continuously over the past year.

-Better's online mortgage process provides users with a more convenient experience and enables the company to offer rates similar to those at large traditional lenders such as Chase or Bank of America.
-We compared three popular traditional banks to Better Mortgage using rates based on a 30-year fixed-rate mortgage.
-In addition to not charging origination fees, Better has slightly lower rates and its monthly payments are similar to that of Bank of America and Chase.
+Better.com's online mortgage process provides users with a more convenient experience and enables the company to offer rates similar to those at large traditional lenders such as Chase or Bank of America.
+We compared three popular traditional banks to Better.com using rates based on a 30-year fixed-rate mortgage.
+In addition to not charging origination fees, Better.com has slightly lower rates and its monthly payments are similar to that of Bank of America and Chase.

 30-Year Fixed-Rate Mortgage Estimates